-Despite real estate ranking second to last in my Passive Income Rankings, don’t worry real estate fans, real estate still is my favorite asset class to build wealth.
+Despite real estate ranking second to last in my Passive Income Rankings, don't worry real estate fans.
+Real estate still is my favorite asset class to build wealth.
+This article will discuss whether to invest in real estate for capital appreciation, rental income, or lifestyle.

 There are several real estate features I, along with plenty of buyers covet: